How to Read a GPX File: A Complete Guide

 In a Text Editor

-The simplest way to inspect a GPX file is to open it in a text editor.
+The simplest way to inspect a GPX file is to open it in a text editor (Notepad, VS Code, TextEdit).
 Since it's just XML, you can read the coordinates, check the metadata, and see how many points it contains.
 This is useful for debugging problems or understanding what data is included.

 In Planning Apps